pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

 * The angle inscribed in a semicircle is $90^\circ$.
 * Any two angles inscribed in the same arc are equal.
-* Theorem: The measure of the angle formed by two intersecting chords is the average of the measues of the arcs intersected by the chords.
+* Theorem: The measure of the angle formed by two intersecting chords is the average of the measures of the arcs intersected by the chords.
 In figure (b):
   $\angle PTS = \angle QTR = \frac{\widehat{PS} + \widehat{QR}}{2}$.
 * Theorem: Two secants that meet at a point outside a circle form an eangle equal to half the difference of the arcs they intercept.
 In figure (c):